m-aparna/Green-Buddy/README.md

    - Enter a name for the key (e.g., "WeatherApp").

 4. **Retrieve API Key**:
-   - Your new API key will be generated and displayed.
    - Copy the API key for use in your application.

 5. **Note**: